Skouro/machine/README.md

 - Powered by [NixOS](https://nixos.org/) and four partitions:
   - `/`, ephemeral, **deleted** at EVERY boot
   - `/boot`
-  - `/data`, persistent, where my important data lives in
+  - `/home`, persistent, where my important home lives in
   - `/nix`, persistent, but mounted as **read-only**

 ## Setup